Iankimble/BTP_BoysLatin_Fall24_Coding1/Q1_ExtraCredit/ExtraCreditPrompts.md

+## Extra Credit Mini-projects
+To earn additional credit, you can complete any of the following development prompts.
+You can do as many as you would like.
+Please be sure to follow the naming conventions and directions to get full credit.
+These websites will be due at the end of class on Friday, October 25th, 2024.

+For your extra credit work, please put all work inside of a **NEW FOLDER** called Q1_extraCredit

+Good Luck!

 ## Shipping and Delivery Company Webpage
 As an engineer, you have been tasked with developing a webpage for a shipping and delivery company.
 The client has requested the following features: